raspberrypilearning/welcome-to-antarctica/en/step_11.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-If you have time, you can add some more facts, adjust the grid layouts and change the hero images to make the page your own!
+If you have time, you can add some more facts, adjust the grid layouts, and change the hero images to make the page your own!
 </div>
 <div>
 ![](images/image.png){:width="300px"}